What are Falls, and Who Are the Elderly?

 I watched my father fall!
 There was nothing I could do as I was too far ahead of him.
 We had just returned from our first meal out since Lockdown.
-This was also my first visit to see him as he lives nearly 200 miles away and he had deteriorated.
-At 92 years of age one might well expect a risk of a fall.
+This was also my first visit to see him as he lives nearly 200 miles away, and he had deteriorated.
+At 92 years of age, one might reasonably expect a risk of a fall.
 He was using a single stick and walking at his slow pace.
-Read why this happened in this article?
+Read why this happened in this article.

-This was not my father first fall.
+This was not my father’s first fall.
 I had a fear that these events were increasing.
-I fixed an appointment to see the GP (with my father) and it was clear she neither had time or the skills let alone resources to deal with the subject of ‘falls’!
+I fixed an appointment to see the GP (with my father), and it was clear she neither had the time nor the skills, let alone resources, to deal with the subject of ‘falls’!
 Kathryn Anderson (2008) writes;

 It is known that approximately one in three people over the age of 65 living in the community will fall each year.
 This figure approaches one in two by the age of 80, and fall rates are even higher for residents of nursing homes and those in institutions.

-The concept of falls and the elderly therefore is far from new.
-But there is a wider impact – Falls in the elderly.
-As a podiatrist I know of the interest that some of my own colleagues have.
-There is passion amongst many who care for this age of the population spectrum.
-I have seen my own wife fall several times and I managed a slow dive off a wall myself last month.
+The concept of falls and the elderly, therefore, is far from new.
+But there is a broader impact – Falls in the elderly.
+As a podiatrist, I know of some of my colleagues’ interests.
+There is a passion amongst many who care for this age of the population spectrum.
+I have seen my wife fall several times, and I managed a slow dive off a wall myself last month.
 I crashed into our BBQ!
-Indeed it was as if I was in slow motion.
+Indeed, it was as if I was in slow motion.
 The younger model that I am no longer am would have been different.
-Damage, graze on leg, bruised skin, hurt pride and one broken BBQ leg!
+Damage, graze on the leg, bruised skin, hurt pride and one broken BBQ leg!
 Repair is slower as we age.
-The leg of the BBQ was quick to fix in contrast.
+The leg of the BBQ was quick to fix, in contrast.

 NICE Guidelines

-The government backed body that looks after evidence that treatment both works and is economically viable has published their NICE guidelines.
-These show in their 2013 publication (reviewed in 2019) that the interest, recognition associated with falls in older people must be assessed and prevented.
-The subject might appear dust dry.
-The implications for carers, the family, let alone multidisciplinary teams, is profoundly important.
+The government-backed body that looks after evidence that treatment both works and is economically viable has published its NICE guidelines.
+These show in their 2013 publication (reviewed in 2019) that the interest and recognition associated with falls in older people must be assessed and prevented.
+The subject might appear dusty.
+The implications for carers and the family, let alone multidisciplinary teams, are profoundly important.

 I needed to look further at this subject as clearly I was not up to speed as I should be.
-Now I needed to focus on my father.
-Anderson reminds us that fall rates are higher for residents of nursing homes and patients in hospitals fall with devastating consequences.
-Leslie Kernisan writes about the type of things doctors should check for, but it is the deeper narrative of her internet article (link), Better Health While Aging, that grabbed my attention as I searched (24/8/20) for information accessible to the public for my September Autumn Newsfeed.
+Now, I needed to focus on my father.
+Anderson reminds us that fall rates are higher for residents of nursing homes, and patients in hospitals fall with devastating consequences.
+Leslie Kernisan writes about the types of things doctors should check for.
+Still, it is the deeper narrative of her internet article (link), Better Health While Agingthat grabbed my attention as I searched (24/8/20) for information accessible to the public for my September Autumn Newsfeed.
 Dr Kernisan makes quite a statement.

 “Busy doctors may not be thorough unless caregivers are proactive about asking questions.
 Most doctors have the best intentions, but studies have shown that older patients often don’t get recommended care.
 By being politely proactive, you can make sure that certain things aren’t overlooked (such as medications that worsen balance).”